-A hard copy map is available from all City of Canning libraries, our Administration Building and Woodloes Museum or it can be downloaded here.
+A hard copy map of the Historic Drive is available from all City of Canning libraries, our Administration Building and Woodloes Museum or it can be downloaded here.

 We hope you enjoy the drive.